Junction6/API/Docs/appendix.md

 * **"ProductID"**	- _Integer_ -	ID of the ProductObject for this item.
 * **"ProductCode"**	- _LocationObject_ -	Code of the ProductObject on this item.
+* **"Description"**	- _String_ -	Booking details of this item, including a package breakdown if it is a package variation item.
+May contain simple HTML such as br tags.

 ### EventOrderItemObject / LimitedAvailabilityDateProductOrderItemObject ( typeof ProductOrderItemObject )